learn-co-curriculum/dsc-probability-mass-function-lab/README.md

 If the campus manager is inquired about the average average class size, he would perform the following tasks:

-1. Construct a pmf from given data
+1. Construct a PMG from given data
-2. Compute the mean from calculated pmf
+2. Compute the mean from calculated PMF

-So let's follow the management approach first and see what mean we get from our pmf.
+Let's follow the management approach first and see what expected value we get from our PMF.
 Here is a `size_and_count` dictionary to get you started.
 Calculate the pmf from this data as we have seen before.
-For keys, we have used the average for each class size i.e. for size 5 - 9, we use 7 as an average.
+To make it slightly more straightforward, we have averaged our class sizes for each class, i.e. for size 5 - 9, we use 7 as an average.

 ```python